suffolklibraries/lgc/content/collections/events/cartoon-drawing-styles.md

   [01473 296666](tel:01473296666)
 address_line_2: '131 Fore Street'
+attendance_information: '- Age 17+'
 ---
-This presentation delves into the Tudor era, unveiling narratives of black individuals.
+This workshop, led by Simon Farr and Jennifer Hall, explores the diverse range of techniques used by cartoonists and illustrators in pre-internet times.